MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-avatars.md

 1. In the Teams admin center, go to **Teams apps** > **Setup policies**.
 1. Select the policy you want to edit, such as **Global (Org-wide default)**.
 1. Set **User pinning** to **On**.
-1. **[Optional]** In the **Setup** policy page, go to **Pinned apps**, and **Add** the Avatars for Teams app.
+1. **[Optional]** In the **Setup** policy page, go to **Pinned apps**, and **Add** the avatars for Teams app.

-Now users will see the Avatars for Teams app when they search through their apps, be able to pin it.
-If you add the Avatars for Teams app to the **Pinned apps** list, the app will automatically be pinned for users.
+Now users will see the avatars for Teams app when they search through their apps, be able to pin it.
+If you add the avatars for Teams app to the **Pinned apps** list, the app will automatically be pinned for users.

 :::image type="content" source="media/avatars-app-pinning.png" alt-text="Setup policy showing the user pinning toggle set to On and the installed Avatar app." lightbox="media/avatars-app-pinning-large.png":::

 ## Ensure essential endpoints are allowed

-To ensure the Avatars for Teams app works properly, TCP ports 443 and 80 need to be allowed through your firewall or proxy server for the following endpoints:
+To ensure the avatars for Teams app works properly, TCP ports 443 and 80 need to be allowed through your firewall or proxy server for the following endpoints:

 - `avatars.mesh.microsoft.com`
 - `browser.events.data.microsoft.com`